vgmtrans/vgmtrans/README.md

 unpack portable sound format files (PSF) and derivatives (PSF2, SSF, etc).
 SNES formats generally must be loaded from SPC or RSN files.
 Arcade formats are loaded via mame rom set zip files, which are catalogued in `mame_roms.xml`.

-### Detected Music Files
+#### *Scanned Files*

+The Scanned Files panel lists all files that have been scanned by VGMTrans for which any contained files were detected.
+A scanned file can be removed by selecting it and pressing Delete or Backspace, or by right-clicking and selecting Close.
+When removed, all detected files belonging to the scanned file will also be removed.

+#### *Detected Music Files*
 Right-clicking a file listed in the Detected Music Files panel will bring up a menu of conversion options.
 Double-clicking a detected file will open it in the Hex View.

-### Collections
+Detected Files can be removed by pressing Delete or Backspace, or by right-clicking and selecting Close.

+#### *Collections*
 For some formats, when files representing musical sequences, instruments, and samples are all loaded, VGMTrans may associate these files together into a Collection.
 Collections are listed in the Collections panel at the bottom of the main window.
 Double-clicking a collection or selecting one and pressing the space bar or clicking the green Play button